Logo

 Lower Interest with Plan 4

-Currently, Plan 4 loans generally have lower interest rates.
-Plan 4 uses the lower of either RPI or Bank Rate + 1%, which has historically been more favorable than Plan 5's RPI-only calculation.
+Plan 4 uses the lower of either RPI or Bank Rate + 1%, which is often more favourable than Plan 5’s RPI-only calculation.

 Earlier Loan Write-Off with Plan 4

-A major advantage of Plan 4 is that any remaining loan is written off after 30 years, compared to 40 years for Plan 5.
-This means Plan 4 borrowers have 10 fewer years of potential repayments.
+Any remaining balance on Plan 4 is written off after 30 years (versus 40 years on Plan 5), meaning 10 fewer years of potential repayments.

-For Most Students, Plan 4 Is More Favorable
+For Most Students, Plan 4 Is More Favourable

-Due to the higher repayment threshold, potentially lower interest rates, and earlier write-off, Plan 4 (Scottish) loans are typically more financially advantageous than Plan 5 loans for most students.
+Thanks to the higher threshold, potentially lower interest, and earlier write-off, Plan 4 is typically more financially advantageous than Plan 5.
+That said, your career path, salary growth, and total borrowing will determine your actual lifetime cost.

 Calculate Your Repayments